A comprehensive review of business rates is underway in England. The government recently...

 Although not a decision to be taken lightly, there are a number of reasons why our clients are taking this approach including:

 - To enable a group to recognise acquired goodwill at fair value rather than having to amortise it over a finite period.

 - To prepare for a future floatation or sale to an international buyer.

 - To align group financial reporting in an international group.

 - To assist with fund-raising, particularly from overseas investors.

-HURST is well-versed in helping our clients consider their reporting options and, where appropriate, our specialist team can assist with converting to IFRS as well as ongoing IFRS reporting.
+HURST Accountants is well-versed in helping our clients across the UK consider their reporting options and, where appropriate, our specialist team can assist with converting to IFRS as well as ongoing IFRS reporting.

 If you'd like to know more, contact us on 0161 477 2474, email firstname.lastname@example.org or complete the form below: